crop person with computer and notepad

 3. If the ability to cancel is not available, having an additional step of friction that gives users a chance to review their order before submitting it becomes even more desirable.

-After reviewing and socializing the findings, we pivoted to a simplified quick checkout flow and called ‘1-click, with verification’ (tongue-in-cheek).
+After reviewing and socializing the findings, we pivoted to a simplified quick checkout flow and called it ‘1-click, with verification’.
 This approach was more difficult to sell at higher levels of the company because it was essentially an improvement to an existing feature rather than a brand new feature that had been promised.
-However, it ultimately saved precious resources from building something our consumers didn’t really want.
+However, it ultimately saved precious resources from building something our consumers didn’t actually want.

 The final design borrowed heavily from the output of the participant sessions, after being put through the lens of solid UX heuristics.
 Once development was complete, we immediately began to observe value to users.